Age verification

 Most swelling will be gone by about 6 weeks post-surgery.
 More subtle changes can continue to occur for several months and up to one year after surgery.
 Everyone is unique and as such this is a guide only.

-Can I have a second breast reduction?
+Can I have a second reduction mammaplasty?

-When will I be able to exercise?
+When will I be able to exercise after a reduction mammaplasty?

 Gentle walking is advised and recommended during the first 2 weeks.
 An increase in activity is encouraged between 2-6 weeks, limiting this increase based on how your body feels and responds.
 From 6 weeks you can be mostly unrestricted, but it may not be until 12 weeks post-surgery that you feel you are back to pre-surgery fitness.

-Does a breast reduction lift the breasts?
+Does a reduction mammaplasty lift the breasts as well as reduce their size?

 Pain following top surgery will vary depending on the extent of surgery.
 Pain immediately after surgery may be reduced by the use of local anaesthetic at the surgical site given during the surgery.
 The pain will also be managed with tablets or injections as required.
 Physical measures such as the dressings and supportive garments as well as limited movement and possibly ice packs will all help minimise any pain.
 Pain is usually well tolerated within a few days after surgery with all these measures.
 If your pain is increasing following surgery this is usually a sign that you may need a review to ensure your recovery is proceeding as expected.